Lorelei Higgins, Mrs. Canada Globe 2020, on how being an IEP Ambassador benefitted her local peacebuilding work in Calgary, Canada.

 I hope to share this powerful message with as many people as possible.
 It is the everyday actions of increasing connectors and decreasing dividers within community that create positive peace.
 I hope to move more people to action if they have felt stuck in inaction.

 I will also compete in the Mrs. Globe 2021 competition as a representative of Canada.

 In everything I do, I hope I honour our Indigenous history and I hope she is proud of me.
 I know she certainly never imagined wearing her Métis sash with a crown.
 This is for you, nouhkom, along with all of those who came before me and the generations yet to come.

 IEP’s Ambassador program is now taking expressions of interest.
-Find out more and apply here.
+Find out more and apply.

 Subscribe to the Vision Of Humanity mailing list